ElkanaRahadian/TaakiOS/README.md

 - UIDatePicker

 # Design
 - Why the monochromatic color?
-We want to limit the color palette to avoid users being distracted.
+To limit the color palette to avoid users being distracted.

-- Why blue: According to our research, blue encourages a feeling of calmness and boosts productivity and concentration.
+- Why blue: According to research, blue encourages a feeling of calmness and boosts productivity and concentration.

-- Why gradients: Gradients help increase a relaxed feeling or a soothing mood, as gradients are colors that appear in nature.
+- Why gradients: They enhance a relaxed or soothing mood by mimicking natural color transitions.